arjunmehtaa/CoinFacts/README.md

 ## Search Screen
 * On navigating to this screen, the user is shown the top 7 trending coins.
-* The Search Bar can be used to search for a coin by its name.
+* The `SearchBar` can be used to search for a coin by its name.
 <p float="left">
   <img src="assets/screenshots/15.jpg" width="32%" />
   <img src="assets/screenshots/16.jpg" width="32%" />